 Below we’ve compiled a list of fall festivals, carnivals and special events happening all around the Tennessee Valley this fall.
 Sure, there are a lot of events missing, but there are still plenty of fun and socially distanced things happening too.
 If you are missing autumn favorites like the Cemetery Stroll in Huntsville and the Madison Street Festival then be sure to check out Chalktoberfest (Oct.
 3) a brand new event taking place at BridgeStreet or the History on a Stick Walking Tour (Oct.
 4).
 Who knows, you might discover a brand new autumnal favorite to go with that pumpkin spice lattee.

 Do you know of one we missed?
 We’d love to add it, just send us a note at firstname.lastname@example.org and be sure to include the information listed here (e.g. Date/Time, Cost, URL, Location).

-To get the full 411 about all that is happening in and around the Tennessee Valley this fall including information on Fall Break Camps, Trick/Trunk or Treating options, Halloween Parties, and more stay tuned for the full 2020 Fall Activity Guide coming next week.
+To get the full 411 about all that is happening in and around the Tennessee Valley this fall including information on Fall Break Camps, Trick/Trunk or Treating options, Halloween Parties, and more head over to the 2020 Fall Activity Guide.
 Then be sure to share the scoop with your friends so you’ll see familiar faces when you are out and about this fall season.

 Festifall at Huntville Botanical Garden